yast/yast-installation/doc/SELF_UPDATE.md

         required just like in manual installation.
    4. Default SUSE Customer Center API (`https://scc.suse.com/`).

-   Registration server is then asked for URL providing product on media.
+   The registration server is then asked for the list of update repositories.

-   For multi-product media it is possible to specify ID used instead of product name in control.xml as globals->self_update_id.
+   For being able to determine the list, the registration server expect the product `name`, `version` and `arch` of the installer being updated.
+   **Ex:** `product: SLED`, `version: 15`, `arch: x86_64`

+   In case of multi-product media, as the installer is the same for all the products on the media, the product `name` can be hard-coded in the control file (control.xml) as `globals -> self_update_id`.

 4. Hard-coded in the `control.xml` file on the installation medium (thus it depends on the base product):